 There are many ways to support the Department of Music.
 Listed below are our highest priorities.

 Graduate student fellowships

 Bel Canto Fund

-Unrestricted Support allows the Department to allocate funds to support the highest priority needs of the department.
-You may make an unrestricted gift to the Department of Music online, Make a Gift Online Now.
+Unrestricted support allows the Department to allocate funds to support the highest priority needs of the department.
+You may make an unrestricted gift to the Department of Music online by clicking the link below.